866-754-9315

 About Senior Companions:

-Senior Companion requirements are that you are at least 55 years of age, meet income eligibility, and are willing to serve 10 hours a week.
+Senior Companion requirements are that you are at least 55 years of age, meet income eligibility, willing to serve at least 10 hours a week, and being a friendly visitor.
 No other experience or educational requirements are needed to become a Senior Companion Volunteer.

-Following 20 hours of pre-service orientation training, Senior Companions are assigned to adults with special or exceptional needs.
+Senior Companions will receive 20 hours of pre-service orientation training and then are assigned to adults with special or exceptional needs.

 Contacts: